 In reality, it’s helping many SMEs to compete with larger organisations, often punching far above normal weight.
-“How?”
-I hear you ask.
+How I hear you ask.
 Actually theres a whole host of ways, but essentially it’s all about enablement.

 For a start, the flexibility that the cloud offers is perfect for young businesses where capital expenditure budgets are often tight, giving sophisticated productivity tools that are, crucially, scalable.
 Also, relying on the cloud helps avoid the burden associated with maintaining a cumbersome IT infrastructure while at the same time being able to increase or reduce the amount of services needed almost instantly.
 For a small business whose trajectory is characterised by sudden, sharp growth spurts, often followed by equally sharp contractions, this flexibility doesnt just reduce waste, it can save jobs.

-Alongside this agility, small businesses using the cloud actually have access to the same technology – with the same level of functionality that large corporations do.
+Alongside this agility, small businesses using the cloud actually have access to the same technology with the same level of functionality that large corporations do.
 This access truly levels the playing field, allowing them to compete effectively with much larger organisations.

 Looking at Liberis again, the company has already revolutionised the way small businesses access funding by providing cash advances linked to revenue generation, and now it is revolutionising the customer journey.
 To increase convenience for its customers, Liberis wants to offer a fully automated online decision-making and funding platform.
 Cloud is making it easier for the Liberis Labs team to bring together the online journey, as they can pull and push data in and out as needed.

 Taking a step back, these days many startups have actually been born in the cloud.
 In an age where established organisations are turning to the cloud to digitise and transform the customer experience, many newer companies are already there theyve never had to undertake that transformation journey.
 And this gives SMEs another huge advantage: they can concentrate on offering innovative, digital services when competitors are still grappling with underlying processes.
 This is one reason why companies like Uber have been able to disrupt the market so successfully and cause so much disconcertion among established market leaders, like black cabs.

 A change in personnel at a customer can easily lead to a loss of business but, by tracking emails, any bounce-backs or unsubscribe emails are automatically flagged and First Mile is able to call the customer immediately to understand what is happening and immediately offer assistance.
 The company is further improving the customer experience by building a public knowledge base using Desk.com for customers and the public to easily access information about its services and recycling.